amida-tech/blue-button/README.md

 ## Goals

-- Full support of CCDA
+- Full support of CCDA, C32 and CMS
-- Ability to extend to support other data formats (e.g. C32)
+- Ability to extend to support other data formats
 - Solid, well-documented JSON-based data model for patient health data
-- Modularity - easy to extend (both parser and data model) in the future
+- Modularity - easy to extend (both parser and data model)
 - Node.js support
-- Browser support (sometime later)
+- Browser support
 - Speed of parsing
 - Well tested on entire corpora of CCDA samples from https://github.com/jmandel/sample_ccdas

 ## Future Roadmap

-- C32 support reintroduced
 - Merge back into bluebutton.js repo
 - Refactoring into smaller components (sub-modules)